-The Royal Docks are already a magnet for businesses, with industry leaders including Tate & Lyle, Siemens Crystal, ExCeL London and the University of East London based here.
+It's already a magnet for businesses, with industry leaders including Tate & Lyle, Siemens Crystal, ExCeL London and the University of East London based here.

 Enterprise Zone status is attracting a new influx of big names (including the London Film School and London Institute of Transport Technology (LITT)), as well as vital start-ups and creative SMEs including contemporary menswear design house Craig Green, boundary pushing set designers Block 9 and venture capital fund Pontaq.

-Planning has been secured that will deliver another 7 million sq. ft of commercial space and generate 60,000 new jobs over the coming 20 years.
+Planning has been secured that will deliver another 7 million sq ft of commercial space and generate 60,000 new jobs over the coming 20 years.

-London’s third financial centre
+The Royal Dokcs will be London's third financial centre

 East London’s Docklands have always been pivotal to global commerce in the capital.
 Formerly home to both the legendary East India Company and the largest port in the world, the Docklands were largely neglected following the decline of the manual shipping industry through the 1960s and 70s.